Mathieuherbos/Getflix/README.md

 It was proposed that the must-have features of the site should be mostly complete and deployable by Friday week 2 A preliminary merge of all completed work and git folder organisation occured on Wednesday of the second week.
 All up to date and integrated work is published here.
-All main features of the project should be completed by Wednesday of the third week end of day to leave Thursday and Friday  to fix any outstanding issues, consolidate the last pieces of the styling, and review the Lighthouse score.
+All main features of the project should be completed by Wednesday of the third week end of day to leave Thursday to fix any outstanding issues, consolidate the last pieces of the styling, and review the Lighthouse score.

+A presentation of the project will occur on the third week of the project.

 ## Concept evolution